SriDev2516/aws_solution_sa_notes/2-deep-dive/vpc.md

         - Capacity can be added or removed on demand
 - Lead times are often longer than 1 month

+### Direct Connect Resiliency

+- Maximum resilience is achieved by separate connections terminating on separate devices in more than one location.
+-  It is important to understand that AWS Managed VPN supports up to 1.25 Gbps throughput per VPN tunnel and does not support Equal Cost Multi-Path (ECMP) for egress data path in the case of multiple AWS Managed VPN tunnels terminating on the same VGW.
+Thus, AWS does not recommend customers use AWS Managed VPN as a backup for AWS Direct Connect connections with speeds greater than *1 Gbps*.

 ### Direct Connect Encryption

 - Data in transit is not encrypted but is private